 The academic year is divided into two semesters of approximately 15 weeks each and a shorter summer semester.
-The academic calendar is found in the front of the catalog or at www.ega.edu.
+The academic calendar is found on the back of the printed Schedule of Classes of each respective semester or at www.ega.edu under Calendar and Schedules.
 Students may enter East Georgia College at the beginning of any semester, including the summer semester.